2023 Formula One World Championship: Closing rounds

 The United States Grand Prix marked back-to-back sprint events, with Verstappen qualifying on pole for the sprint.
 Hamilton and Leclerc were able to challenge Verstappen for the lead into the first turn, but Verstappen was able to stay in first.
 Hamilton was able to stay with Verstappen in the early stages, with Verstappen pulling away in the second half.
 Leclerc finished third, with Norris fourth.
 Leclerc qualified on pole ahead of Norris and Hamilton for the Grand Prix.
 Verstappen had set a lap time fast enough for pole, but it was deleted due to a track limits violation; Verstappen would start in sixth.
 Norris was able to pass Leclerc on lap one, with Hamilton passing Leclerc for second a few laps later.
 Verstappen was able to overtake Leclerc for third by lap 11.
 Verstappen would cycle ahead of Hamilton courtesy of an undercut, and overtook Norris for the lead on lap 29.
 Hamilton and Norris temporarily lost places to Leclerc as they made their second pitstops, as Leclerc opted for a one-stop strategy, but were able to make those positions back up.
-Norris and Hamilton chased down Verstappen for the race lead, but would be unsuccessful, with Verstappen winning with Hamilton crossing the line in second and Norris third.
+Norris and Hamilton chased down Verstappen for the race lead but would be unsuccessful, with Verstappen winning, Hamilton crossing the line in second, and Norris third.
 Post-race scrutineering determined that Hamilton and Leclerc's skid blocks were excessively worn, disqualifying them both; this promoted Norris to second and Sainz to third, Logan Sargeant was promoted to his first career point in tenth.

 Charles Leclerc took his fourth pole position at the Mexico City Grand Prix, ahead of teammate Sainz, Verstappen, Daniel Ricciardo and Pérez.
 Verstappen took the lead at the start.
 Pérez collided with Leclerc giving the pair of them damage.
 Pérez returned to the pitlane, where his damage was deemed to be terminal.
 Leclerc was able to continue with a damage front wing; he was investigated for driving in an unsafe condition but was not penalised.
 Following the collision, Leclerc was in second, ahead of Sainz, with Ricciardo being overtaken for fourth by Hamilton in the opening laps.
 On lap 33, Magnussen crashed heavily at turn 8, bringing out the red flags to allow the barriers to be replaced.
 At the restart, Hamilton was able to immediately attack Leclerc for second but wouldn't pull off a successful overtake until lap 40.
 From there the front three stayed in their order and were able to pull away from each other to finish in that order.
 The result saw Verstappen take a record breaking 16th win in a season.